Crash of a Bristol 130 Bombay I in San Francesco AFB

 Circumstances:

-The crew (216th Squadron) was performing a flight within Egypt when it was attacked by the pilot of a German fighter.
-The captain reduced his altitude and attempted to make an emergency landing in the Egyptian Desert.
-While the aircraft was damaged beyond repair, there was no casualties.
+The airplane was en route from Heliopolis with four crew members from the 216th Squadron when it was attacked by the pilot of a German fighter.
+The captain reduced his altitude and made an emergency landing in a desert area near Deir Mawas.
+The airplane was damaged beyond repair and all four crew members escaped uninjured.

 Probable cause: